Skip to content

 Protect administrative stacks»

-Administrative stacks are powerful - getting write access to one is almost as good as being an admin - you can define and attach contexts and policies.
-So let's deny write access to them entirely.
+Administrative stacks are powerful.
+Having write access to one is almost as good as being an admin, as you can define and attach contexts and policies.
+In this policy, we deny write access to administrative stacks entirely.
 This works since access policies are not evaluated for admin users.

 1